Level/level/README.md

 </details>

+TypeScript type declarations are included and cover the methods that are common between `classic-level` and `browser-level`.
 Usage from TypeScript requires generic type parameters.

 <details><summary>TypeScript example</summary>